 Upon award, the Vendor shall provide the AOSC's Director of Security with complete, notarized BCI Authorization and Disclaimer forms (Appendix A) for all of its officers, agents, servants, and/or employees who may provide services under a contract awarded pursuant to this RFP ("Personnel").
 The forms must be accompanied by copies of a valid driver's license and any other personal identifying information requested by the AOSC, such as date of birth and/or social security number.
 All Personnel must be cleared by the AOSC's Director of Security before any services under a contract awarded pursuant to this RFP may be performed.
 Personnel who are not on the list shall not, under any circumstances, be sent to perform such services.
-It will be the responsibility of the Vendor to immediately inform the AOSC's Director of Security of any personnel changes.
+It will be the responsibility of the Vendor to immediately inform the AOSC's Director of Security Director of Security services are a contract of the personnel changes.